StDelCampo/Paper_Climate_Eta/README.md

-# Paper_Climate_Eta
-It presents the two databases used to plot all the Figures and the Table 1 in the paper

 ## Databases.xls
 It presents the two databases used to plot all the Figures and the Table 1 in the paper "Inequality aversion for climate policy", Del Campo, S., Anthoff A., Kornek, U.